ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 This command launches the Firefox browser and passes it the `MOZ_WEBRENDER` and `LANG` variables.
 They can differ from the global Unix settings.

 The last example works well in Bash.
 If you use another shell, you need another approach.
 Suppose that you use Bourne Shell.
 Then you can pass variables to the application using the `env` utility.
-Here is an example for doing that:
+Here is an example of doing that:
 {line-numbers: false, format: Bash}
 ```
 env MOZ_WEBRENDER=1 LANG="en_US.UTF-8" /opt/firefox/bin/firefox